Bismuth208/STMGPU/README.md

 Created for simple *MCU_CPU (like AVR)* and help to accelerate 2d graphics on *LCDs*
 by using powerful *MCU* like *ARM STM32*.

-For maximum simplicity *USART* was selected as main communication interface.
+For maximum simplicity *serial port (UART)* was selected as main communication interface.
 There are lot of realizations of this interface (as hardware as software) for all type of *MCUs*.

 Flexible Baud rate selection allows to match from lowest to highest transfer speed (some *MCUs* has no resonators and required low speed).